ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-text-alternative.md

 	This feature follows the markup proposed by the [Editor Recommendations](https://ckeditor.github.io/editor-recommendations/features/image.html) project.
 </info-box>

+### Utilizing CKBox to manage text alternatives

+When using the {@link features/ckbox CKBox file manager}, you can use its {@link @ckbox features/file-management/metadata#description metadata management tools} to set or change the text alternative.
+CKBox automatically adds the metadata to the `alt` tag.

 ## Installation

 This feature is available in all {@link installation/getting-started/predefined-builds ready-to-use editor builds}.
 If your integration uses a custom editor build, check out the {@link features/images-installation image features installation guide} to learn how to enable this feature.